isomerpages/psd-corp/press-room/speeches/_posts/2015-04-10-post-Opening Address by Mr Teo Chee Hean at the 5th Singapore‑China Forum on Leadership.md

 ---
 **Opening Address by Deputy Prime Minister Teo Chee Hean at the Fifth Singapore-China Forum on Leadership**

-**10 APRIL 2015, AT THE CHINA EXECUTIVE LEADERSHIP ACADEMY JINGGANGSHAN, JIANGXI**

 **“FORGING CONSENSUS WITH OUR PEOPLE, BUILDING NATIONAL UNITY”**